Telephone call with "very productive, complete" Trump: Turkish President Erdogan - ExBulletin

 Distant that the appeal addressed many regional and global issues, mainly the worsening of the humanitarian situation in Gaza, as well as Syria, the Russian-Ukraine war, world trade, current negotiations between Iran and the United States and more, Erdogan declared that they reaffirm their mutual will to strengthen the links between the two nations, in particular in the fields of the defense industry and their trade industry.

-“I expressed my appreciation for President Trump's efforts to end conflicts and on the world in the world, and I stressed that Turkey is ready to provide the support necessary to establish peace, stability and security in our region,” he added.
+“I expressed my appreciation for President Trump's efforts to put an end to the conflicts and the ongoing wars in the world, and I stressed that Türkiye is ready to provide the necessary support to establish peace, stability and security in our region,” he added.

 “I revealed that I would be very happy to welcome my dear friend to Türkiye in the first opportunity, and he, in turn, invited us to the United States,” he said.